personal-natan/config-management/README.md

 HOW TO RUN THE SCRIPT

-1. Make sure ansible and python already installed in the server (e.g 192.168.10.10)
+1. Make sure ansible and python (apt install python3-pip python3.8-venv) already installed in the server (e.g 192.168.10.10)

 2. Install Github Action on the server (e.g 192.168.10.10) and give unique name (e.g "simalpi") Edit .github/workflows/config-management.yml